 - have previously given birth to a large baby weighing 4.5kg or more

 - had gestational diabetes in a previous pregnancy

-- have a family history of diabetes (parent, brother or sister who has the condition)
+- have a family history (parent, brother or sister) of diabetes

-Your family origins may also increase your risk of getting diabetes.
+Your family origin may also increase your risk of getting gestational diabetes.
 The condition particularly affects people whose family backgrounds are South Asian (specifically women whose families come from India, Pakistan or Bangladesh), African-Caribbean or Middle Eastern.

-If your risk of developing gestational diabetes is high, you will have your blood sugar levels measured early in your pregnancy.
-If your risk is low, you will have a blood sugar test carried out between weeks 24 and 28 because even with a low risk some women develop gestational diabetes.
+If your risk of developing gestational diabetes is high, your midwife or GP will measure your blood sugar level early in your pregnancy.
+If your risk is low, you will have a blood sugar test between weeks 24 and 28.
+Even with a low risk, some women develop gestational diabetes.

-If you’re found to have gestational diabetes, you will be given a combination of advice about exercise and dietary changes, as well as medicines to lower your blood sugar levels.
-It’s important to treat gestational diabetes because without treatment you will be at a higher risk of complications during pregnancy, labour and birth.
-High blood sugar levels can also affect your unborn baby.
+If you’re found to have gestational diabetes, your midwife or doctor will give you advice about exercise and making changes to your diet.
+Your doctor may also prescribe medicines to lower your blood sugar levels.
+It’s important to treat gestational diabetes because it can increase the risk of complications during pregnancy, labour and birth.
+High blood sugar levels can also affect your baby.

 What will I learn at antenatal classes?

-Antenatal classes will help you with many aspects of having a healthy pregnancy, looking after a newborn and parenting.
-There are different types of classes available, so you will likely be able to find one that you feel more comfortable attending.
-Most antenatal classes will be aimed at helping women and their partners during their first pregnancy, but ‘refresher’ classes may be available for people who have already had a baby.
+Antenatal classes will help you with many aspects of healthy pregnancy, looking after a newborn and parenting.
+There are different types of class available, so choose one that you feel comfortable with.
+Most antenatal classes are aimed at helping women and their partners during their first pregnancy.
+However, ‘refresher’ classes may be available if you have already had a baby.